Titanfall 2: Multiplayer

 The multiplayer mode sees the return of Titanfall's Titan meter, which fills slowly when the player is playing the game.
-It fills faster when the player kills an opponent, inflicts damage on enemies, or accomplishes the map's objectives such as capturing points in the Hardpoint game mode.
-When the meter is completely filled, the player can summon their selected Titan, which descends from the sky in a titular titanfall deployment.
-A titanfall can crush opponents if it lands on one when summoned and will instantly kill any enemy directly impacted.
-When the Titan meter is filled completely while in a Titan, the Titan can use its 'Core' ability, which often takes the form of a special attack or otherwise augments the Titan's abilities.
+It fills faster when the player kills an opponent, inflicts damage on enemies, or completes the map's objectives such as capturing points in the Hardpoint game mode.
+When the meter is completely filled, the player can summon their selected Titan, which descends from the sky in a titular Titanfall deployment.
+A Titanfall can crush opponents if it lands on one when summoned and will instantly kill any enemy directly impacted.
+When the Titan meter is filled completely while in a Titan, the Titan can use their 'Core' ability, which often takes the form of a special attack or otherwise augments the Titan's abilities.
 Examples include the Ion Titan's Laser Core, which makes the Titan emit a bright red laser attack, or the Monarch Titan's Upgrade Core, which upgrades the Titan's abilities, defenses, or primary weapon.
 Pilots are able to rodeo a Titan similar to the original Titanfall, but rather than attacking a weak point with their weapon Pilots now steal a Titan's battery, causing damage to it and giving the Pilot a Titan battery.
 The battery can be taken and inserted into a friendly Titan, charging its shield and partially filling both the Titan's Core Meter and the Pilot player's Titan Meter.
 Players can disembark from their Titan at any time.
 It will continue attacking nearby opponents under "follow mode", where the Titan follows the pilot as closely as it can.
 Players can also set it to "guard mode" and it will stay put, attacking any opponent that comes close.
 Finally, the Pilot can activate the Titan's ejection system, destroying the titan (and creating a large explosion if the 'Nuclear Eject' perk is selected in the Titan's loadout) and launching the Pilot high into the air.